 Nail Polish Remover:

 Ladies would be more familiar with this product.
 You can use this in the same process as the methylated spirit.
-Washing it afterwards with soap is still a preferable addition afterwards.
+Washing it afterward with soap is still a preferable addition afterward.

 Aerosol Brake Parts Cleaner: